Hugh Clifford, 7th Baron Clifford of Chudleigh: Career

-By his wife, Mary Lucy, the only daughter of Thomas Weld of Lulworth Castle, Dorsetshire, and his wife, Lucy (née Clifford; died 1815), he left two daughters and four sons.
-Their eldest son, Charles Hugh, became the 8th Baron Clifford.

 Clifford was the author of a Letter to Edmund Burke on the Repeal of the Corn Laws (1824); Letters addressed to Lord Alvanley on his pamphlet, "The State of Ireland considered" (1841) and Letters to the Editor of the Morning Chronicle on the East Indian Question, as well as several published speeches.

-Family and children
+Personal life

-On 8 February 1819, he married Mary Lucy Weld; the couple had six sons and two daughters:
+On 8 February 1819, he married Mary Lucy Weld, the only daughter of Thomas Weld of Lulworth Castle, Dorsetshire, and his wife, Lucy (née Clifford).
+Together, they were the parents of six sons and two daughters: